 Then additional Direct Suggestion techniques are used, regarding the problem/issue.

-It is patterned after two procedures, Parts Therapy and Mediation.
-Together they become Parts Mediation Therapy.
-It differs from Parts Therapy because it does not focus on descriptive characteristic of the individual such as the Joy Part, or Creative Part, etc. In that kind of therapy, we are bringing up characteristics or abilities that have been suppressed, lie dormant, or are otherwise out of balance.
+It is patterned after two procedures, Parts Work and Mediation.
+Together they become Parts Mediation Work.
+It differs from Parts Work because it does not focus on descriptive characteristic of the individual such as the Joy Part, or Creative Part, etc. In that kind of hypnosis, we are bringing up characteristics or abilities that have been suppressed, lie dormant, or are otherwise out of balance.

 The process would go like this: